Writer Producer

 Details:

 WESH-TV is looking for a highly-creative Promotion Writer Producer to write, shoot, edit and design promotion for all media platforms.
-This position is responsible for producing station image promotion for all platforms that advances our brand and gets noticed in a competitive market.
-This person will write, produce and creatively execute daily news promos and assist in the execution of street team events, station campaigns, and marketing projects.
-This person will also assist the promotions department in other duties, as assigned.
-If you can think outside the box and are motivated with a great attitude, then this job could be ideal for you!
+This position is responsible for producing topical, TSR, and station image promotion for all platforms that advances our brand and gets noticed in a competitive market.
+This person will also assist the creative services department in other duties, as assigned.
+If you are motivated, have a great attitude, and like working in a creative environment then this job could be ideal for you!

 Job Responsibilities:

-Contribution to brainstorms across all departments
+- Contribute to brainstorming across all departments

 Experience Requirements:

-Television Writer/Producer experience preferred.
+- Television Writer/Producer experience preferred

-Experience with Adobe applications such as After Effects, Premiere Pro, and Photo Shop a must.
+- Experience with Adobe applications such as After Effects, Premiere Pro, and Photo Shop a must

-Related military experience will be considered
+- Hearst Television is a proud supporter of military veterans.
+Related military training and experience will be considered.

 Qualifications Requirements:

-Working knowledge of AVID and Adobe Creative Suite.
+- Working knowledge of Adobe Creative Suite

-Strong writing skills.
+- Strong writing skills

-Knowledge of production process including linear and non-linear editing.
+- Knowledge of production process including non-linear editing

-Proficient in videography and lighting.
+- Proficient in videography and lighting

-Work well under extreme deadlines.
+- Work well under extreme deadlines

-Must be a team player and think outside the box.
+- Must be a team player and collaborator

 Education:

-Bachelor’s Degree or some college preferred.
+- Bachelor???s Degree or some college preferred

 Vacancy Type: